NanditaPatil-dotcom/Zenthomes/README.md

 ## 💡 What I Learned

-- Integrating third-party APIs like Mapbox & Cloudinary
+- Integrating third-party APIs like Maptiler & Cloudinary
 - RESTful routing with Express.js
 - Using Mongoose for schema design and population
 - Middleware and route protection using Passport